 Brandon Cloverleafs 1954-1960

-Dressed in uniforms that consisted of black sweatpants and white t-shirts, the young team played in pick-up leagues and took in baseball tournaments around the country.
+The team started in 1948, when Brandon did not have any organized minor baseball team.
+A bunch of young kids, pumped up from listening to the World Series, got together at a south end softball diamond.
+They each threw in two dollars for equipment, drew a name from a hat, and the Brandon Cloverleafs Baseball Club was born.
+Dressed in uniforms that consisted of black sweatpants and white t-shirts.
+The young team played in pick-up leagues and followed baseball tournaments around the country.
 They coached and managed themselves.
-They practiced and played on the Mental Hospital diamond with practices sometimes lasting 7 or 8 hours.
-As time passed, some players left the team and others took their place.
-Each year the team became more successful and eventually the club moved their games to the new Kinsmen Stadium.
+They practiced and played on the Mental Hospital diamond, with practices sometimes lasting seven or eight hours.
+As the time passed, some of the players left the team, and others took their place.
+Each year the team became more successful, and eventually the club moved their games to the new Kinsmen Stadium.

-From 1954 to 1960 the team won seven C.M.B.A. championships.
-They had great depth and were a perfect blend of youth and experience, strength and speed, pitching and fielding.
-Their playoff record during those years was a phenomenal 36 wins vs. 5 losses.
-In 1956, they played 60 games, won 54, lost 4, and tied 2.
-Three years later they won 38 of 44 starts.
+In 1951, the Cloverleafs joined the Central Manitoba Baseball Association, which at that time included eight leagues with 40 teams.
+By 1954, the Cloverleafs had one of the most feared and exciting baseball teams in the history of sport in western Manitoba.
+From 1954 to 1960, the team won seven Central Manitoba Baseball Association Championships.
+They had great depth and were a perfect blend of youth and experience, strength and speed, and pitching and fielding.
+Their playoff record over these years was a phenomenal 36 wins and 5 losses.
+In 1956 they played 60 games, won 54, lost 4, and tied 2.
+Three years later, they won 38 of 44 starts.

 Don Sumner